What Can We Do To Put An End To Maternal Mortality?

 Not too long ago a popular Nollywood actress, Moji Olaiya died two months after giving birth to her second child although she did not die in Nigeria it is still counted as a loss to Nigeria.
 In March 2017, another young woman Chiamaka Glory, 24, died after a botched Caesarean Section at Medical Art Center (MART) in Lagos.

 The sad part about Maternal Mortality is the fact that it is preventable in so many ways, In this day and age several people would rather go to a traditional birth attendant rather than go an hospital for so many different reasons.

 While some go to TBAs to save cost some believe that they would be catered for better when they go to a TBA compared to when they go to an hospital even with all the facilities that they lack.

-Although the reason for maternal mortality is a global problem it has been noticed that the causes for maternal mortality is not uniform everywhere according to NaijNews, here are some of the causes of maternal mortality in Nigeria:
+Although the reason for maternal mortality is a global problem it has been noticed that the causes for maternal mortality is not uniform everywhere.
+Some of the causes of maternal mortality in Nigeria include:

 - Severe bleeding (mainly postpartum hemorrhage)